 As discussed previously, modern golfers rotate their pelvis aggressively early on in the downswing, the pelvis quickly returns to its position at set-up and begins to rotate towards the target.
-It has passed on its energy, but if it stops rotating completely it will spark off a chain reaction that prevents many good ball strikers becoming exceptional.
+It has passed on its energy, but if it stops rotating completely it will spark off a chain reaction that prevents many good ball strikers from becoming exceptional.

 If the pelvis stops completely before impact, the thorax and arms will abruptly slow down too.
 The club head has been aggressively accelerating and cannot be slowed down.
 The consequence is the club head carries on and we see a breakdown between the angle of the club and left arm.
 This results in limited control of where the club face points through impact.
 We often see players hands flip over as they struggle with wild hooks.

-To prevent this happening the lower body creates some nifty adaptations.
+To prevent this from happening the lower body creates some nifty adaptations.
 Near to impact, elite players continue to apply force to the ground through their back foot.
 Their right hip extends through impact, which forces the pelvis to keep turning.
 Many elite players also extend the left knee and hip slightly through the hitting zone, which gives the left side of the body more capacity to rotate and keeps the pelvis moving.
 This is demonstrated beautifully by Tiger Woods in the sequence above.
 The visual result is a solid left side, with the rest of the body rotating about the left leg.

 Great lower body action is the key to mastering club face control and accuracy through impact.
 The right side pushes, as the left side affords room for the pelvis to keep rotating.
-A great golf coach will make subtle changes to your posture, stance and and weight distribution to help you find your solution.
+A great golf coach will make subtle changes to your posture, stance and weight distribution to help you find your solution.